Measurement of Trustworthiness of the Online Reviews: Ranking Criteria

-From the table $ T $ the membership of each pattern can be categorized as follows.
-Each row carries the same membership grades but each column carries different membership grades.
-For example, $ \mu(32)=\mu(21)=\mu(1\epsilon) $ and $ \mu(32)\neq\mu(31)\neq(3\epsilon) $.
-From the matrix $ T $ and the rationality rankings, it is clear that the rationality pattern follows Binomial Distribution as in the figure below.\\
+From the table $ T $, the APCP of each pattern can be categorized as follows.
+Each row carries the same APCP grades, but each column carries different APCP grades.
+For example, $ \nu(32)=\nu(21)=\nu(1\epsilon) $ and $ \nu(32)\neq\nu(31)\neq(3\epsilon) $.
+From the matrix $ T $ and the rationality rankings, it is clear that the rationality pattern follows Binomial Distribution, as in the Figure below.\\

-\textbf{Remarks} The above binomial tree has been calculated using the concept of continuity.
-For example, the difference between $ 3\&\epsilon $ is two therefore, $ (3,\epsilon)\&(\epsilon,3) $ carry the same difference.
+\paragraph{Remarks 19} In first bracket the first number indicates that the given object is being preferred over that number of objects in time $t=1$ and the second number suggests that the object is being preferred over that number of object in time $t=2$.
+Therefore, it is required to calculate the modal difference to know the discrepancy i.e. for $(a,b),$ the difference is $\mid a-b\mid$.
+The above binomial tree has been calculated using this concept and the idea of continuity.
+For example, the difference between $ 3\&\epsilon $ is three therefore, $ (3,\epsilon)\&(\epsilon,3) $ carry the same difference.
 Therefore, $ C\&G $ carries the same difference.
-The other bars are also carrying the same viz. $ B\& F $;$ A\&E $.
+The other bars also carry the same viz. $ B\& F $;$ A\&E $.
 The bar$ D $ carries the highest degree because the difference is zero.
-It means the behavior change is nil.$ D $ has divided the degree into two parts.
+It means the behavior change is nil. $ D $ has divided the degree into two parts.
 The parts consisting of $ C, B, A $ are called the irrational zone, and the part consisting of $ E, F, G $ is called a rational zone.
-The probability of rationality say $ p $ and irrationality is say $ q=(1-p) $.
-The total number of objects is $ n $.
-Then the probability that out of $ n $ objects any $ r $ object/s would be in the rationality zone in any graph of $ t $ periods would be,